Dating-in-Thailand/How-Do-Thai-Girls-Make-New-Friends-Acquaintances/README.md

 ![Some Thai Friends](images/make-thai-friends-4.jpg)

-# How Do Thai People Make New Friends & Acquaintances
+# How Do Thai Girls Make New Friends & Acquaintances

 You would think that the abundance of Thai girls on online dating sites is a clear indication they find it easy to make friends; and they have lots of friends too.